Search the FAQ

 These guides are now available in English and represent the current gold standard for practical compliance implementation.
 They were developed through real-world experience with 12 companies in Spain's operational AI regulatory sandbox.

-The European Commission has also announced a pipeline of forthcoming guidelines covering transparency requirements (Article 50), serious incident reporting, fundamental rights impact assessment templates, SME simplified quality management, and AI Act-GDPR interplay.
-None have been published yet as of March 2026, but they are expected throughout the year.
+The European Commission has also announced a pipeline of guideline workstreams covering transparency requirements (Article 50), serious incident reporting, fundamental rights impact assessment templates, SME simplified quality management, and AI Act-GDPR interplay.
+Publication timing varies by workstream, so teams should check current Commission releases before treating any draft timeline as fixed.

 Track all national guidance with the country-by-country Enforcement Tracker.